DroidsOnRoids/flutter-roadmap/README.md

 # Flutter Developer Roadmap 2020

 ## Purpose
- > The purpose of this roadmap is to help beginners becoming a complete Flutter Developers and also to help skilled developers to improve their knowledge.
+ > The purpose of this roadmap is to help beginners to become a complete Flutter Developers and also to help skilled developers to improve their knowledge.

 ## How it works
-> Roadmap shows main concerns about Flutter development.
-Every concern is divided to smaller one which creates tree.
+> Roadmap shows main topics of Flutter development.
+Every topic is divided into smaller ones which creates a tree.
-> Every node has description, links to documentation, tutorials, videos and also exercises to get practical knowledge.
+> Every node has a description, links to documentation, tutorials, videos and often exercises to get practical knowledge.

 ## Roadmap
 ![Flutter Developer Roadmap](./img/roadmap_2020.png)